Instant Payments

 Cross River is proud to offer a suite of domestic Instant Payments products.
-Instant payments allow individuals and businesses to transmit funds that clear and settle within seconds between US DDAs at different US-based financial institutions.
+Instant payments allow individuals and businesses to transmit funds that clear and settle within seconds between US DDAs (account where funds can be deposited and withdrawn at any time) at different US-based financial institutions.
 Cross River (CR) uses the following payment network platforms to route its instant payments:

 • RTP® via The Clearing House.
 The Clearing House (TCH) provides Instant Payments using its RTP® system.
 All federally insured US depository institutions that participate in the RTP network can send payments from and receive payments to their accounts 24/7.